brock-williams/brock-williams/README.md

 Hello!
-My name is Brock Williams, I'm a freshman undergraduate student studying Computer Science
+My name is Brock Williams, I'm a rising sophomore undergraduate student studying Computer Science

-- 🔭 I’m currently working on personal projects in Java for potential internships
-- 🌱 I’m currently studying Data Structures and Algorithms
+- I’m currently interning at Optum as a Software Engineer, working with the Synthetic Data Team
-- 📫 How to reach me: brockmwill@comcast.net
+- How to reach me: brockmwill@comcast.net
-- 😄 Pronouns: he/him/his
+- Pronouns: he/him/his
-- ⚡ Fun fact: I play rugby for my university
+- Fun fact: I play rugby for my university